-Lutein is a yellow pigmented antioxidant that is found abundantly in spinach, even more than other greens.
-It’s known to provide protection against macular degeneration for healthy eyes, but research also shows that it helps lower the bad cholesterol by preventing clogged arteries.
+Lutein is a yellow-pigmented antioxidant that is found abundantly in spinach, even more than in other greens.
+It’s known to protect against macular degeneration for healthy eyes, but research also shows that it helps lower bad cholesterol by preventing clogged arteries.
 Though egg yolks are known as the best source of dietary lutein, they’re also high in cholesterol and inflammatory animal-based saturated fats.
-Instead, use 2 cups of spinach in a smoothie or salad for lutein, 10 grams of protein, and a heart-healthy dose of vitamin E, stress reducing magnesium, and an abundance of B vitamins also needed for a healthy liver and metabolism.
+Instead, use 2 cups of spinach in a smoothie or salad for lutein, 10 grams of protein, and a heart-healthy dose of vitamin E, stress-reducing magnesium, and an abundance of B vitamins also needed for a healthy liver and metabolism.

-Walnuts are a fantastic source of omega 3 fats.
+Walnuts are a fantastic source of omega-3 fats.
 These fats lower cholesterol directly by reducing inflammation and raising good cholesterol (HDL).
-Though seafood is a natural source of omega 3 fats, it’s also very high in cholesterol to most people’s surprise.
-Walnuts, on the other hand, are not only free of cholesterol, but they also don’t come with the same health risks like mercury and toxin exposure that fish do.
+Though seafood is a natural source of omega-3 fats, it’s also very high in cholesterol, to most people’s surprise.
+Walnuts, on the other hand, are not only free of cholesterol, but they also don’t come with the same health risks as mercury and toxin exposure that fish do.
 Enjoy 4-6 walnuts a day to reap the benefits.
 They go great on top of oatmeal, on a smoothie, or can be enjoyed as a snack or in an

 6. Most All Nuts and Seeds

-Aside from walnuts, most all nuts and seeds are also high in certain fats known as mono-unsaturated fats that lower bad cholesterol.
-They also provide anti-inflammatory support and contain antioxidants that support overall heart health.
-As a bonus, these foods are also good sources of plant-based protein and they support collagen production in the body to fight the effects of aging.
+Aside from walnuts, almost all nuts and seeds are also high in certain fats, known as mono-unsaturated fats that lower bad cholesterol.
+They also provide anti-inflammatory Support and contain antioxidants that Support overall heart health.
+As a bonus, these foods are also good sources of plant-based protein, and they support collagen production in the body to fight the effects of aging.
 A little goes a long way, so enjoy 1/4 cup a day to gain the benefits.
 Try them in some raw energy bars or toss a few into your next smoothie or breakfast bowl.

 7. Natural Soy Foods

 Don’t go running if you hate soy – listen up!
-We’re not talking about highly processed forms of soy like chalky soy protein powders, we’re talking about cleaner, more whole food forms of soy.
-Think tempeh, tofu, and whole soy beans (edamame).
+We’re not talking about highly processed forms of soy like chalky soy protein powders, we’re talking about cleaner, more whole-food forms of soy.
+Think tempeh, tofu, and whole soybeans (edamame).
 Non-GMO soy milk and soy yogurt also make good choices if bought from a high-quality organic brand (choose unsweetened if possible).
-Soy contains higher amounts of isoflavones than most foods, which directly reduce high cholesterol in the body and improve overall heart health.
+Soy contains higher amounts of isoflavones than most foods, which directly reduces high cholesterol in the body and improves overall heart health.
 Concerned about soy and cancer?
-Isoflavones from soy have actually shown to reduce cancer risks, despite the myth that soy causes breast cancer.
-Enjoy it a couple times a week and see how it works for you.
+Isoflavones from soy have been shown to reduce cancer risks, despite the myth that soy causes breast cancer.
+Enjoy it a couple of times a week and see how it works for you.

 Berries are packed with soluble fibers that reduce high cholesterol and assist with good digestion.
 They’re also a top source of antioxidants that fight immune system invaders to improve your overall health.
-No berry shows more benefits over another for cholesterol, so include blueberries, strawberries, goji berries, cranberries, blackberries, raspberries and others such as acai, golden berries and mulberries for even more benefits.
+No berry shows more benefits than another for cholesterol, so include blueberries, strawberries, goji berries, cranberries, blackberries, raspberries, and others such as acai, golden berries, and mulberries for even more benefits.

-A food you might think of as more of a flavoring option, is actually one of the best for lowering cholesterol and preventing blood clots.
-Now, keep in mind, this doesn’t count for garlic powder and garlic flavored foods, but the actual garlic cloves.
+A food you might think of as more of a flavoring option is one of the best for lowering cholesterol and preventing blood clots.
+Now, keep in mind that this doesn’t count for garlic powder and garlic-flavored foods but the actual garlic cloves.
 Use one or two cloves a day in a savory

-entrée of your choice; just be sure to chop it finely, since the process releases the beneficial compounds found in garlic and makes them more readily available for absorption.
-You can also grow your own garlic at home so you always have some on hand!
-Other cholesterol supportive foods include all fruits and vegetables, whole grains of any kind, herbs, spices, and herbal and regular tea.
-Consume these foods liberally everyday, rotating which ones you buy and use, and you can be sure your heart health will improve as a result!
+entrée of your choice; just be sure to chop it finely since the process releases the beneficial compounds found in garlic and makes them more readily available for absorption.
+You can also grow your garlic at home, so you always have some on hand!
+Other cholesterol-supportive foods include all fruits and vegetables, whole grains of any kind, herbs, spices, and herbal and regular tea.
+Consume these foods liberally every day, rotating which ones you buy and use, and you can be sure your heart health will improve as a result!